ibm-cloud-docs/AnalyticsEngine/Kernel-Settings.md

 ## Memory settings for kernels

 No explicit memory limit is set on a per kernel basis.
-6 GB free memory is available on the container where the kernels are run.
+For clusters running on the `Default` hardware configuration, 6 GB of free memory is available to run the kernels.
+For clusters running on the `Memory Intensive` hardware configuration, 96 GB of free memory is available to run the kernels.

 ### Changing memory settings